initstring/MemPG/README.md

 Please open an issue to start a discussion on any major contributions.
 For any small fixes, just submit a PR.
 Thank you!

-Right now, I am particularly interesting in help with making the phrases sound more natural.
-This might include improving/curating some of the wordlists, as well as modifying or adding additional phrase formats as defined in `fmt_options` in `generators.py`.
+Right now, I am particularly interested in help with making the phrases sound more natural.
+This might include improving/curating some of the wordlists, as well as modifying or adding additional phrase formats as defined in `fmt_options` inside `generators.py`.

 ## Sources